 The topic was addressed through five concrete examples, with the aim to analyse the existing limits in changing the codes of practice without distorting the specificities and the expertise that define the GI product’s characteristics.

-Click on the box on the right to consult the five presentations of the workshop:
+Click on the name of the speaker below to consult the five presentations of the workshop:

 - Aubin Amanzou, Alassane Ouattara Abidjan University, Ivory Coast.
 Presentation of a case study on vacuum packaging of the “Attiéké PGI”, its impact on the sensory characteristics of the product and its potential in maintaining the authenticity of attiéké.